PhotoRED: Know the Glow and Check for Normal Red Eye Reflex in Children.

 The retina is not confined to the back of the eye, as is often described.
 It forms about 72% of the eye’s inner lining, from the optic nerve at the back to the ciliary body surrounding the iris (coloured ring) at the front.

-Cameras play a key role in early detection of retinoblastoma.
+So cameras play a key role in the early detection of retinoblastoma at home.
 Parent awareness of white pupil as an early warning sign of serious eye disease is gradually increasing.
-However, as technology evolves, it becomes ever more important that families also know how to take photographs correctly to check for healthy red reflex and the white reflex sign.
+However, as technology evolves, it becomes ever more important that families also know how to take photographs correctly to check for healthy fundal reflex and the white reflex sign.

 PhotoRED to Check for Red Eye Reflex

-Retinoblastoma specialists advise parents take photos once a month to check for a normal red-eye reflex in children under six years of age.
-Photos should be taken with a regular camera (not a smartphone) in a dimly lit room, without red-eye reduction.
+Retinoblastoma specialists advise parents take photos once a month to check for a normal fundal (red) reflex in children under six years of age.
+If possible, photos should be taken with a regular camera rather than a smartphone, in a dimly lit room, without red-eye reduction.

 The PhotoRED Technique was developed by a doctor experienced in the diagnosis and treatment of children with retinoblastoma.
-Research using the technique is ongoing to establish the camera’s value as a diagnostic tool.
+Research using the technique is ongoing to establish the camera’s value as an early detection tool.

 The PhotoRED Technique